qwerty12/CosmeticSysScopeNormalizer/README.md

 If you try and Samsung return your phone back, you have only yourself to blame.

 Thanks to rovo89 and Tungstwenty for their work on the wonderful Xposed framework.

+Licensed under the GPL v3, but if included in a project, proper credit to me is expected.